-

 Life is not a problem.
 It can be lived, but it cannot be solved.
 When there is much confusion, it is not a good time to push through to decision.
 When the winds are blowing in all directions, with dust … Continue reading

-Karma transference (Skt. parinamana) is an entirely natural process, in which we share the results of our acts with other beings, through an act of dedication.
-Although some persons consider that transference is somehow a denial of the law of … Continue reading
+Merit transference (Skt. parinamana) is an entirely natural process, in which we share the beneficial results of our acts with other beings, through an act of dedication.
+Although some persons consider that transference is somehow a denial of the law … Continue reading

 Posted in Q&A